mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/quick-start-guide/index.md

 [<img src="/services/prometheus/0.1.0-2.3.2/img/grafana_datasource.png" alt="Grafana Data Source"/>](/services/prometheus/0.1.0-2.3.2/img/grafana_datasource.png)

 Save and Test.
-Now youre ready to use Prometheus as a data source in Grafana.
+Now you are ready to use Prometheus as a data source in Grafana.

 To create a graph, select your `Prometheus` datasource, and enter any Prometheus expression into the "Query" field, while using the "Metric" field to lookup metrics via autocompletion.